jnferreira/Coursera-Stanford-ML/README.md

-# Programming Assignments of each Course week
+# Programming Assignments of each Course week in Octave

 * Ex 1 - **Linear Regression**
 * Ex 2 - **Logistic Regression**